 Successfully managing subcontractors requires a project management solution that puts all the tools you need in one place.
 With our Gantt charts, project managers can create timelines that layout their entire project in one view.
 Create milestones, link dependencies, and give your whole team a window into the project’s progress.

 ProjectManager allows you to see all project details and check project status from one real-time dashboard that can be customized to a contractor’s liking.
 Check task progress, key metrics, upcoming deadlines and more.
 Then, create project reports in seconds that can be shared with the entire team.

-ProjectManager is a cloud-based project management software that has the tools you need for subcontractor management.
+ProjectManager is online project management software that has the tools you need for subcontractor management.
 Our features make planning, monitoring and reporting on your project more efficient and effective.
 Try ProjectManager free with this 30-day trial offer.